 If you’ve got a website, we’re willing to bet it was built on Wordpress (ours is).
 As one of the most popular content management systems on the market, Wordpress is relatively user friendly with lots of great themes and plugins for optimizing.

 Here’s the thing.
 Wordpress is not a build it and forget it kind of platform.
 You’ve got to keep it updated.
 So, you can either hire a company to keep it up-to-date, delegate it to an employee, or DIY it yourself.
 Whatever you do, make sure someone is updating it, because leaving it alone can cause all kinds of damage.
-Plugins go out-of-date and functions stop working, the site can start lagging, and hackers can get in due to not making sure you’re running on the most up-to-date version.
+Plugins get outdated and functions stop working, the site can start lagging and hackers can get in due to not making sure you’re running on the most up-to-date version.

 Here’s a handy list of tasks that should be done (some more important than others).

 - Backup your site.
 This sounds tedious, but it’s a task that can be done automatically through a plugin or paid service.